 The moral questions at the heart of the film are big, complex topics.
 It’s easy to give them black-and-white answers, but real choices always have more shades of meaning.
 This is something the film touches on in its repeated use of black and white imagery.

 - The film opens (and ends) with the characters wearing white – and in a bathroom.
-The symbolism reflects their interest in appearing to be clean or virtuous.
+The symbolism suggests an interest in appearing to be clean or virtuous.

 - At the launch party the Gallaghers wear black, signalling the coming moral danger.
 This is where we first meet Alex: she’s also in black, reflecting her role as the temptress.